Ingemar ElanderTitle: Researcher School/office: School of Humanities, Education and Social Sciences

 About Ingemar Elander

-Ingemar Elander is a senior professor in politics at Örebro University and guest professor at Mälardalen University, Sweden.
+Ingemar Elander is senior professor in politics at Örebro University and associated to Mälardalen University, Sweden since 2016).
 His research interests cover urban governance in a broad sense as exemplified in several publications on cities and climate change, environment and democracy, faith-based organisations and politics, urban partnerships and public health.
 Recent research cover sustainable development and urban renewal in Swedish neighbourhoods and cities, with a special focus on social and political dimensions as documented in several publications co-authored with geographer Eva Gustavsson.
-Elander is co-editor of Urban Governance in Europe (Eckardt & Elander 2009), and co-author of Faith-based Organisations and Social Exclusion in Sweden (Elander & Fridolfsson 2011), an extensive report which has inspired several reviewed articles and book chapters authored with Charlotte Fridolfsson 2012-2015.
-Work in progress include co-authored manuscripts on securitization and counter-securitization related to politics and religion, and the development of central-local government relations in Sweden.
-His three latest publications are:
+Elander (2014-2019).
+He is co-editor of Urban Governance in Europe (Eckardt & Elander 2009), and co-author of Faith-based Organisations and Social Exclusion in Sweden (Elander & Fridolfsson 2011), an extensive report which has inspired several reviewed articles and book chapters authored with Charlotte Fridolfsson 2012-2021.
+Work in progress include co-authored manuscripts on securitization and counter-securitization related to politics and religion, Covid-19 and climate change and the development of central-local government relations in Sweden.
+His latest publications are:

 Elander, Ingemar. & Eva Gustavsson (2019).
 From policy community to issue networks: Implementing social sustainability in a Swedish urban development programme.
 Environment and Planning C: Politics and Space 37 (6), 1082-1101.